Tips: what clothes to take when traveling a lot?

 How to optimize your luggage?

-Firstly, limit yourself in the pieces you take : your pieces will get dirty much less quickly (no odors, moisture evacuation, etc.), not to mention that you can easily wash them (quick drying, hydrophobic fibers and company).
-Valentin has become a huge geek on optimizing his backpack, where the usefulness of each item is carefully considered.
+First of all, limit yourself to the pieces you take : your pieces will get dirty much less quickly (no odors, moisture wicking, etc.), not to mention that you can easily wash them (quick drying, hydrophobic fibers and company).
+Valentin has become a huge geek about optimizing his backpack, where the usefulness of each object is carefully thought out.

-The frequency of washing merino underwear is a recurring topic on Reddit-type forums.
-There is no exact rule - effort and the degree of perspiration necessarily influence - but everyone agrees that you can wear them several times before.
-As for those preferring regular washing, drying is once again very fast (even if they wear out prematurely).
+How often to wash merino underwear is a recurring topic on forums like Reddit.
+There is no exact rule - the effort and the degree of perspiration necessarily influence - but everyone agrees that you can wear them several times before.
+As for those who prefer regular washing, drying is once again very fast (even if they prematurely wear them out).

-Next, look for versatility (except for special occasions).
-For now, Bruno is radical since he only opts for black .
-While we categorically advise against it, Bruno argues that black is the universal elegant color, well understood throughout the world.
+Then, look for versatility (except for special occasions).
+In this case, Bruno is radical since he only opts for black .
+While we strongly advise against it, Bruno argues that black is the universal elegant color, well understood throughout the world.
 Whether in a trendy Tokyo restaurant or on a New York rooftop.
 (Note from Benoît: Yeah...)

-Without completely agreeing with Bruno - there is something more elegant than full black in my opinion - it is true that an all-black outfit, if it is well executed, exudes personality.
-This is explained, among other things, by the fact that strong characters have long adopted black as the one and only color, like artists, intellectuals, dramatic actors... contributing to making it also racy.
+Without completely agreeing with Bruno - there are more elegant things than full black in my opinion - it is true that an all-black outfit, if well executed, exudes personality.
+This is explained among other things by the fact that strong characters have long adopted black as their one and only color, like artists, intellectuals, dramatic actors... contributing to making it so classy.

-Indeed, versatility is just as important on a suitcase made of gray, blue and beige : outfits can be combined without color problems.
+Indeed, versatility is just as important on a suitcase made up of gray, blue and beige : the outfits can be combined without any color problems.

 Otherwise, you do according to your preferences.